turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 ```
 As a registered user,
 When I visit '/cart',
-I see a small image, title, description and price for each accessory in my cart,
+I see a small image, title, and price for each accessory in my cart,
 I see a subtotal and quantity breakdown for each accessory,
 I see a total for my cart,
 I also see a button to "Checkout".